Leslie Riopel, MSc., is a Professor of Psychology at Northwood University and an authority in the Psychology of Mindfulness.

 The Positive and Negative Affect Schedule or (PANAS) is a scale that consists of different words that describe feelings and emotions.
 (Magyar-Moe, 2009).
 One of [...]

-8 Benefits of Cognitive Behavioral Therapy (CBT) According to Science
+Benefits of CBT: 8+ Results of Cognitive Behavioral Therapy

 Cognitive-Behavioral Therapy (CBT) is considered to be one of the most rapid therapies there is when it comes to getting quick results.
 CBT is both [...]